 Welcome, welcome!!
-This year’s holiday how-to turned out to be so much more versatile than I thought it would be, lovies.
+This year’s grief in the holiday how-to turned out to be so much more versatile than I thought it would be, lovies.
 Wait till you see all the different directions you can go with these little sparkly, cinnamon charmers.

 If you’d like the printable PDF of this kit, click here.

 To see detailed step-by-step tutorial on this activity, scroll below through the full post:

 So you can see The Basics that I started with in the photo below..and as you surf your way through the tutorial, you’ll see other things I added along the way that are optional, depending on how much tweaking and playing you’d like to do.
 Here’s a comprehensive list of what I ended up using:

 - air dry clay

 - wax paper